kulsuri/playground/daily_coding_problem/README.md

 ### Problem 66

+This problem was asked by Square.

 Assume you have access to a function toss_biased() which returns 0 or 1 with a probability that's not 50-50 (but also not 0-100 or 100-0).
 You do not know the bias of the coin.

 Write a function to simulate an unbiased coin toss.

 ---

+### Problem 69

+This problem was asked by Facebook.

+Given a list of integers, return the largest product that can be made by multiplying any three integers.

+For example, if the list is [-10, -10, 5, 2], we should return 500, since that's -10 * -10 * 5.

+You can assume the list has at least three integers.